apache/geode-benchmarks/README.md

 ## Running the benchmarks
 The benchmarks require machines with passwordless ssh enabled in order to run.
-Also, ensure that the authentication key pair for SSH does not have a passphrase.
+So ensure that the authentication key pair for SSH does not have a passphrase.
 If you had already previously created a key pair with a passphrase, you can create a different key pair which is of a different type than the previously created one.
 Use one of the following commands to create a new key pair.